thelfer/tfel-doc/MFrontUserDays/EleventhUserDay/Agenda/talks.md

 state of the cement sheath of the well and thermal cycling due to injection are crucial for well integrity.

+# Using MFront Generic Behaviours for Swelling Geomaterials in `OpenGeoSys`

+- Aqeel Afzal Chaudhry
+- Jörg Buchwald
+- Christian Bert Silbermann
+  - Geotechnical Institute, Technische Universität Bergakademie Freiberg, Gustav-Zeuner-Str.
+1, 09599 Freiberg, Germany
+- Christoph Lehmann
+  - Environmental Informatics, Helmholtz-Centre for Environmental Research -- UFZ, Leipzig, Germany
+- Thomas Nagel
+  - Institute of Geotechnics, Gustav Zeuner 1, TU Bergakademie Freiberg, Freiberg, Germany

+Hydro-mechanical coupling in geomaterials can go beyond the classical effective stress principle, leading to much stronger coupling between the pore-pressure and stress-strain-fields.
+For such materials, the evolution of hydraulic and mechanical state variables can benefit from a joint integrator.

+We have extended OpenGeoSys by a process implementation that interfaces with the DefaultGenericBehaviour and ImplicitGenericBehaviour classes in MFront.

+In this contribution we demonstrate first implementations of elastic and inelastic models coupled to different hydraulic features, notably swelling.
+Extensions to multiple porosity levels are discussed.

 # References {.unnumbered}

 <!--